|

 asleep with unsettled stomachs, we napped for a few hours, showered

 again, and headed back to the airport to catch our flight to Prague.
-We

-gate and boarded the smaller 737, but not before wasting another 10
+the gate and boarded the smaller 737, but not before wasting another 10

 franks each on again inedible sandwiches at a small cafe.
-Did I mention
+Did I

-the swiss are very skinny?
+mention the swiss are very skinny?

 The flight to Prague